-There are several ways that you can sumbit jobs from host applications to Infoprint Manager:
+There are several ways you can submit jobs from host applications to Infoprint Manager:

-- Host PSF sends jobs to a PSF Direct Receiver. - · Host PSF sends jobs to a DPF Receiver.

-- MVS Download sends jobs to an MVS Download Receiver. - The LPR client sends jobs to the LPD utility on the Infoprint Manager server. - If you use Infoprint Server on z/OS, you can submit jobs on the host for spooling to a remote Infoprint Manager server.
+- Host PSF sends jobs to a PSF Direct Receiver. - MVS Download sends jobs to an MVS Download Receiver. - The LPR client sends jobs to the LPD utility on the Infoprint Manager server. - If you use Infoprint Server on z/OS, you can submit jobs on the host for spooling to a remote Infoprint Manager server.
 The IP PrintWay component of Infoprint Server, which contains an LPR, and the Infoprint Manager LPD must be running.
-(If you run the Infoprint Manager Server on a Windows system, the Infoprint Manager LPD replaces the Microsoft LPD for Windows.)
 When you submit a job on the host, you can specify advanced Infoprint options, such as form definitions and page definitions.
 The remote print operator controls printing after Infoprint Manager receives the job.